kld3v/qrla-platform/README.md

 The page structure is as follows:

 In the pages directory, create a new directory for each page.
 For each page, create a main vue component and a sibling partials directory.
-In the partials directory, put all sub components for the corresponding main vue component.
+In the partials directory, put all sub-vue files for the corresponding main vue component.
 The component doesn't have to be called main.
-E.g for the profile page: **Profile - directory name - contains:**
+E.g for the profile page:

+**Profile - directory name - contains:**

 - Edit.vue

 - Partials(directory) - contains:
   - deleteUserForm.vue
   - updatePwForm.vue